awcodify/sysctl-theme/_posts/2025-05-13-customizing-your-arsxy-theme.md

 ## Conclusion

-Sysctl theme is designed to be your starting point, not your limitation.
+Arsxy theme is designed to be your starting point, not your limitation.
 With these customization techniques, you can transform the theme to match your unique style and requirements while maintaining all the performance and SEO benefits built into the core.

 Whether you're building a personal blog, a documentation site, or a portfolio, these customization options give you the flexibility to create something truly unique without having to start from scratch.